snp-technologies/Azure-App-Service-Drupal8/README.md

 <a id="files"></a>
 ## Persistent Files

-In order to persist files, we leverage the Web App's /home directory that is mounted to Azure File Storage.
+In order to persist files, we leverage the Web App's /home directory that is mounted to Azure File Storage (see NOTE below).
 The /home directory is accessible from the container.
 As such, we persist files by making directories for /files and /files/private and then setting symbolic links, as follows:
 ```
 # Add directories for public and private files
 RUN mkdir -p  /home/site/wwwroot/sites/default/files \